 What goals should I make?

 “I have too much data!”, said no one, ever.
 Of course, people will be saying it from time to time, but you get my point.
-If not, here it is: try to make as much useful goals as you can think of.
+If not, here it is: try to make as many useful goals as you can think of.
 And there’s one very important word in that sentence: useful.
-There are literally millions of things you can think of to set up goals for, but most of them will probably be completely useless for your website and/or business.
+There are literally millions of goals you could think of, but most of them will probably be completely useless for your website and/or business.

 And that’s where the actual thinking comes in.
 You have to think about what you want your visitors to do on your website.
-Let me give you an example of what would be good goals for a webshop, in general:
+Let me give you an example of what would be good goals for an online shop, in general:

-- A goal for every product you have in your webshop, or, if it has more than 20 products:
+- A goal for every product you have in your online shop, or, if it has more than 20 products:

 - A regular expression goal for every product category/brand.

 Of course, you can be far more specific by tracking, for instance, how many people have viewed your product video, or how many people left a review of your product.
 It all comes down to thinking about what your website is for, and what you want people to do on it.

 Assigning a value to your goals is important to be able to distinguish between your goals.
 If you don’t assign a value to your goals, you simply can’t see which of the goals is your most profitable goal.
 There are three ways in which you can assign values for your goals: actual values, average values or relative values.